 The Legends of Lahainaluna Award was created to honor individuals and businesses that have significantly contributed to the success of Lahainaluna High School.
 In the case of alumni, the award may be given to someone who has contributed significantly to the community in which they now live.

-There are three categories that are recognized; Individual, Posthumous, and Business.
+There are now four categories that are recognized; Individual, Individual-Alumni, Business, and Posthumous.
 The winners, one from each category, are announced at the Legends of Lahainaluna Award Ceremony, usually held in the fall of each year.
-The 2014 and 2015 Ceremonies were not held.
+The ceremony was not held in 2014 and 2015.

-This year, we will be honoring Aunty Lori Gomez-Karinen, who was a major influence on the Lahainaluna campus for more than 40 years.
+For the Individual award, we honored Aunty Lori Gomez-Karinen, who was a major influence on the Lahainaluna campus for more than 40 years.
 In addition to teaching, Lori has been the advisor to the Hawaiiana Club and Boarders' Chorus, director and producer of David Malo Day and the person behind the football team's amazing performance of the alma mater at each football game.

-Na Hoaloha Ekolu will be the Business Category honoree.
+Na Hoaloha Ekolu was the Business Category honoree.
 This West Maui restaurant icon celebrated 30 years in business by creating "30 Acts of Aloha".
 The company awarded 10 Maui non-profits with $130,000 in funding.
 They contribute more than $35,000 annually in gift certificates to countless Maui non-profits.

-The 2016 Legends of Lahainaluna Awards Ceremony was help on April 3, 2016, once again at the Historic Pioneer Inn.
+The 2016 Legends of Lahainaluna Awards Ceremony was held on April 3, 2016, once again at the Historic Pioneer Inn.

 Reverend Sheldon Dibble, a former teacher at what was then Lahainaluna Seminary, was inducted as the Posthumous Award recipient.
 Rev. Dibble's award was accepted by his great (x5) grandson, via video.
 Rev. Dibble was laid to rest in the school's cemetery in 1895.
 He came to Hawaii as a missionary and helped compile some of the first books on Hawaiian history.
 First stationed in Hilo, Dibble was transferred to Maui in 1836, and became a teacher at Lahainaluna.